NVIDIA/NVFlare/docs/user_guide/federated_xgboost/secure_xgboost_user_guide.rst

 Building Encryption Plugins
 ===========================

-In case the included plugin files don't work for your environment, the plugins can be built from the source code.
+The plugins need to be built from the source code for your specific environment.

-To build the plugins, check out the NVFlare source code from https://github.com/NVIDIA/NVFlare and following the instructions in this document: https://github.com/NVIDIA/NVFlare/blob/main/integration/xgboost/encryption_plugins/README.md.
+To build the plugins, check out the NVFlare source code from https://github.com/NVIDIA/NVFlare and following the instructions in :github_nvflare_link:`this document. <integration/xgboost/encryption_plugins/README.md>`

 Job Configuration
 =================